 Tip: If you're developing a BASIC program on your PC to send to the MEGA65 over the JTAG connection for testing, you might prefer converting it to a PRG and sending the PRG instead of trying to send the BASIC program listing.
 See "The m65 command line tool" below for an example workflow.

-Caution: Many of these upload actions reset the MEGA65 in the process, and will not warn you.
+Caution: As with Ethernet file transfer, many of these upload actions reset the MEGA65 in the process, and will not warn you.
 Make sure you don't have any unsaved data.